 Attendance, Quizes, and Reading Journal The structure of his course will modified from previous courses I have taught, to encourage class participation.
-Instead of in-class lectures, there will be a reading assignment and short video lectures to learn before each class, which will allow students to learn at their own pace.
+Instead of in-class lectures, there will be a reading assignment.
 At the beginning of class, I will answer questions about the material, and then give a 5-minute quiz worth 2 points.
 The 6 lowest scores will be dropped, but may still contribute as extra credit.
 As an alternative to the quiz, student may submit a reading journal entry at the time of the quiz, which will be graded on the scale 0 (partial), 1 (complete), or 2 (exemplary).
 It is not sufficient to simply turn in notes from the readings; the reading journal but must demonstrate substantial evidence of actively processing the material.
 The remainder of the class will be devoted to working the homework problems in groups.